Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 }

-Add the daily runner to the generated scheduler type.
+Add the daily runner package to the app-owned schedule registry.

 go